jessepav/lacygoill-wiki-backup/awk/sed.md

 ## What can't `-n` suppress?

-The auto-print of the text inserted by an `a`, `i` or `c` command.
+The printing of the text added by an `a`, `i` or `c` command.

 ##
 ## When do I need the `-e` option?

 Only when you supply more than one statement on the command-line.
-It tells sed to interpret the next argument as an statement:
+It tells sed to interpret the next argument as a statement:

     $ sed -e 'statement1' -e 'statement2' input_file